top of page

 Timothy Satyaabieza & Rishanda Singgih

 This work was commissioned by PT.
-Ruang Riang Lokananta for the reopening of Lokananta to the public in 2023.
+Ruang Riang Lokananta for the reopening of Lokananta Bloc to the public in 2023.

 Exhibitions:

-1. "Basoeki Abdullah Art Award #5"
+1. Basoeki Abdullah Art Award #5

 21st November - 8th December 2024

-National Gallery of Indonesia, Jakarta, Indonesia
+National Gallery of Indonesia, Jakarta, ID

-2. "Lokananta Remastered Vol.1"
+2. Lokananta Remastered Vol.1

 5th June - 4th November 2023

-Studio Lokananta, Surakarta, Indonesia.
+Studio Lokananta, Surakarta, ID

 bottom of page